 Not all apps allow for captions on photos.
 If the app you are using does allow for this, take advantage of it.
 This shows more effort, creativity and adds context to photos which makes it easier for others to engage with you and reply to your messages.
 Similarly bad, lazy captions can reveal your true colors.

-Having 1-2 of the photos above is not the end of the world but if you display a variety of photos that span these buckets or if you use one of these photos as your main profile, well now you know where you can improve.
+Having 1-2 of the photos above is not the end of the world but if you display a variety of photos from these buckets or if you use one of these photos as your main profile, well now you know where you can improve.

 How To Spot Fake Accounts and Profiles